 - Open their doors to those suffering from substance use disorder.

 - Assist with ensuring that people have transportation to treatment services.

 - Maintain relationships with our local drug and alcohol administration to understand availability, and collect data to study outcomes.

-The LETI program will continue the work that Butler County has been doing to address the substance abuse in their community.
+The LETI program will continue the work that Armstrong County has been doing to address the substance abuse in their community.

-Since beginning in 2020, LETI has received nearly 900 referrals from concerned individuals throughout the Commonwealth.
+Since beginning in 2020, LETI has received 1,370 referrals from concerned individuals throughout the Commonwealth.

 Agent Janene Holter, PhD, is the Office of Attorney General’s dedicated full-time agent who coordinates PA LETI.
 Her work includes training, writing policies for each participating county, convening key community stakeholders, and case management of LETI referrals.

 LETI currently operates in Berks, Bradford, Butler, Cameron, Carbon, Chester, Clearfield, Clinton, Columbia, Dauphin, Delaware, Elk, Erie, Fayette, Indiana, Jefferson, Luzerne, Mifflin, Monroe, Montgomery, Northumberland, Schuylkill, Snyder, Somerset, Sullivan, Wayne, and Wyoming counties.
 District Attorneys in Pennsylvania interested in starting a PA LETI program should contact the Office of Attorney General at 570-826-2483.